-Initial Visits - An initial visit takes place in the home of the prospective Foster Parent(s).
+Initial Visits - An initial visit takes place with the prospective Foster Parent(s), the majority are virtual, or this could be in the home.
 The initial visit will be booked following the telephone call to the prospective Foster Parent.
-If the Initial Visit is successful and both parties wish to proceed, the relevant documentation is discussed and an application form is then completed.

 Application Paperwork - The prospective Foster Parent(s) must complete an application form, giving detailed information about themselves and their family and consent to Orange Grove undertaking further checks and enquiries to determine their suitability to foster.
 These include: